aaronbloomfield/ics/hws/hw-forensics.md

 easily figure out what you found out, please make it clear which part of your report are for which part.

-Part 1 is the two questions of Laila's to answer:
+Part 1 is the two questions of Joss' to answer:

-- Where did Mae go?
+- Where is our missing person?
-- Who can Laila contact to find out more?
+- What parts of the story can you put together?

-The second part of this report should contain as much information as you can determine about where Mae is, and as much of the story as you can determine.
+This part of this report should contain as much of the story as you can determine.
 Note that you will be able to get partial credit based on what you find, even if you don't find everything.

-The third part of this report should contain the information that you found, and how you found it.
+The second part of this report should contain the information that you found, and how you found it.
 The how-you-found-it is is important, as there are a multiple ways to find each piece of information.
 Please be brief, but concise -- we have to read through all of these, and we don't want to read through pages and pages of content when it can be summarized in a much shorter amount.

-The fourth part is to comment on this assignment:
+The third part is to comment on this assignment:

 - What did you think of it?
 We are looking for an honest answer here, not a sycophantic one.